shreyxnsh/quickchat-backend/README.md

-# Express Js With Typescript Starter KIT 🙌
+# QuickChat - Scalable Chat Application using top-notch technologies 🙌

 ## After cloning run the below command to run the project